BY SHARON SIBINDI

 The project is aimed at training aspiring females in music recording and production, audio engineering, music management, deejaying skills and podcast production.

-One of the project’s lead trainers, Christensen Mapuranga told NewsDay Life & Style yesterday that the goal of Media and Arts Zimbabwe was to create a supportive community for women in music, providing the tools, knowledge and support to manage their music business and
+One of the project’s lead trainers, Christensen Mapuranga told NewsDay Life & Style yesterday that the goal of Media and Arts Zimbabwe was to create a supportive community for women in music, providing the tools, knowledge and support to manage their music business and opportunities.

 “The project, which will take place in Bulawayo over the next eight months as a pilot, expects to see an increase in female participation in the music industry in roles previously dominated by males,” he said.